DaiSugi01/Queens-game/README.md

     }
   }
 ```
-[animation of search bar]

 ### pop up transition

+The default transition animation is nice but limited.
+To make the transition more game-like, we created a natural pop-up menu.
+We used `UIViewControllerAnimatedTransitioning` and `UIViewControllerTransitioningDelegate` for customizing mordal animation.

 <div align="center">
 <img src="https://raw.githubusercontent.com/cookie777/images/main/works/2021-05-Queens-Game/animation-pop-menu.webp" alt="pop up menu" width=240 />
 </div>

-The default transition animation is nice but limited.
-To make it more game like, we created a natural pop up revealing game menu.
-We used `UIViewControllerAnimatedTransitioning` and `UIViewControllerTransitioningDelegate` to customize present animation.

 ```swift
 // The delegatee who will do the transition.
 We will send this to the delegator.